isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Carbon Tax.md

 The list of GHGs and their GWP values will be updated in line with newer standards adopted by the Intergovernmental Panel on Climate Change (IPCC).

-The carbon tax coverage will also be expanded to include Nitrogen Trifluoride (NF<sub>3</sub>), the seventh GHG, from 2024 onwards.
+The carbon tax coverage will also be expanded to include Nitrogen Trifluoride (NF<sub>3</sub>) from 2024 onwards.